RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 The external variable pools interface consists of functions which the configuration shall provide to manipulate variables in external variable pools.

-See nnn for the `VALUE` built-in function which uses external variable pools.
+See <!--TODO-->nnn for the `VALUE` built-in function which uses external variable pools.

 The configuration shall provide an external variable pools mechanism.
 The following functions shall be
 provided: